Max Black: Career

 Black lectured in mathematics at the Institute of Education in London from 1936 to 1940.
 During this time he also undertook graduate work at the University of London, being awarded a Ph.D. in 1939 for his dissertation on theories of logical positivism.

 In 1940 he moved to the United States and joined the Philosophy Department at the University of Illinois at Urbana–Champaign.
 In 1946, he accepted a professorship in philosophy at Cornell University.
 In 1948, he became a naturalized citizen of the United States.

-Black advised the philosophy dissertation of American novelist William H. Gass.
+Black became the Susan Linn Sage Professor of Philosophy and Humane Letters at Cornell in 1954, a position he held until his retirement in 1978.
+He served as President of the Eastern Division of the American Philosophical Association in 1958–1959 and as President of the International Institute of Philosophy 1981– 1984.

 He was elected a Fellow of the American Academy of Arts and Sciences in 1963.

+Amongst the PhD dissertations he supervised was that of novelist William H. Gass.

 Death and family

 Black was the elder brother of the architect Misha Black and the public relations manager Sam Black.

 In 1933 he married Michal (or Mabel) Landesberg (1911–1985) with whom he had a daughter and a son.

 Black died in Ithaca, New York age 79, from a heart attack that followed surgery for cancer.